How does this medication work? What will it do for me?

 How should I use this medication?

-The recommended dose of nepafenac eye drops is 1 drop in the affected eye 3 times daily, starting the day before cataract surgery, continued on the day of surgery, and for as long as your doctor asks you to keep using them.
+The recommended dose of nepafenac eye drops is 1 drop in the affected eye once daily, starting the day before cataract surgery, continued on the day of surgery, and for as long as your doctor asks you to keep using them.
 This may be for as long as 2 weeks after the surgery.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.